Everson-Menezes/Everson-Menezes/README.md

 <br>
 <br>

-🔭I’m from Brazil living Pinhalzinho – SP and currently working at Tata Consultancy Service.
+🔭I’m from Brazil living Sao Bernardo do Campo – SP and currently working at Tata Consultancy Service.

 🌱 I’m currently learning about Flutter
 </div>